Doane-CCLA/docs/using-the-hpc/how-to-use/crystal-workflow.md

 file out6 <"../c/outputs/out6.txt"> = p6(out4,out5);
 ```

-Assuming the above program is saved in a file called `crystal.swift`, it may be run on Open SHPC like so:
+Assuming the above program is saved in a file called `crystal.swift`, it may be run on Open HPC like so:

 ```bash
 $ module purge